-The following is a tutorial based on one of the projects from the amazingly creative book Edges & Finishes by Valerie Campbell-Harding, and demonstrates some of the ways you can use this foot with water soluble stabilizer.
+The following is a tutorial based on one of the projects from the amazingly creative book Edges & Finishes in Machine Embroidery by Valerie Campbell-Harding, and demonstrates some of the ways you can use this foot with water soluble stabilizer.

 So here’s how it’s done …